Zoh-j02r/socket/README.md

 ### Socket
 This is a simple client-server communcation application using C sockets, it was made for communcation with ONLY 2 devices in mind.
+### Dependencies
+Make sure to have ncurses develoment files installed
 ### How to build
 ```
 $ meson setup build
 $ meson compile -C build
 ```
 ### How to use

 ```